indmdev/indmshopbot/README.md

 - 👍 Product Management - Under "My Products":

+      - ✅ Products List - List of all your posted products.
       - ✅ Select A Product - To Edit, Delete or Re-stock.
       - ✅ Edit Button - To start editing information about the selected product.
       - ✅ Delete Button - To start editing information about the selected product.